lathitha-dev/WEBSITE/README.md

-How to build your own developer portfolio website with html,css and javascript Table of content
+How to build your own developer portfolio website with html,css and javascript

+Table of content

 -what is a developer portfolio website?

--portfolio project-how to build your own online developer portfolio
+-portfolio project- how to build your own online developer portfolio

 -the project folder structure